Forth (programming language): Structure of the language

 The basic data structure of Forth is the "dictionary" which maps "words" to executable code or named data structures.
 The dictionary is laid out in memory as a tree of linked lists with the links proceeding from the latest (most recently) defined word to the oldest, until a sentinel value, usually a NULL pointer, is found.
 A context switch causes a list search to start at a different leaf.
 A linked list search continues as the branch merges into the main trunk leading eventually back to the sentinel, the root.

 There can be several dictionaries.
 In rare cases such as meta-compilation a dictionary might be isolated and stand-alone.

 The effect resembles that of nesting namespaces and can overload keywords depending on the context.

 A defined word generally consists of head and body with the head consisting of the name field (NF) and the link field (LF), and body consisting of the code field (CF) and the parameter field (PF).

 Head and body of a dictionary entry are treated separately because they may not be contiguous.
 For example, when a Forth program is recompiled for a new platform, the head may remain on the compiling computer, while the body goes to the new platform.
 In some environments (such as embedded systems) the heads occupy memory unnecessarily.
 However, some cross-compilers may put heads in the target if the target itself is expected to support an interactive Forth.

 The exact format of a dictionary entry is not prescribed, and implementations vary.

 Structure of the compiler

 The compiler itself is not a monolithic program.
 It consists of Forth words visible to the system, and usable by a programmer.
 This allows a programmer to change the compiler's words for special purposes.
+Compilation in traditional Forth systems is straightforward and does not involve building and optimizing an abstract representation of the code.
+(Some newer Forth compilers use more elaborate compilation methods, as common in other languages.)

 The "compile time" flag in the name field is set for words with "compile time" behavior.
 Most simple words execute the same code whether they are typed on a command line, or embedded in code.
 When compiling these, the compiler simply places code or a threaded pointer to the word.